SSWConsulting/SSW.Rules.Content/rules/do-you-use-a-finger-scanner-to-monitor-access-to-secure-areas/rule.md

 <!--endintro-->

 There are all kinds of ways to monitor access to your building and more secure areas.
 While fingerprint scanners are a good way of monitoring and restricting access, they are difficult to use in practice.
-Not everyone has great fingerprints, and access can be sketchy and frustrating.
+Not everyone has great fingerprints, and access can be sketchy and frustrating when it doesn't work.

 The best way to do control your buildings' access is to use an automated Access System like Unifi by Ubiquiti.